Robert M. Schoch: Research Highlights

 Catherine Ulissey

 Katie found her early years shaped by dance.
 Classically and conservatory-trained by the age of sixteen, she began performing professionally (and internationally) with ballet companies, including the Maryland Ballet and The Eliot Feld Ballet Company in NYC.
 As Ballet Mistress and a soloist performer with Eliot Feld's company, she had the opportunity to work with other prominent New York choreographers such as David Parsons and the Pilobolus team.
 Subsequently, Katie performed in a number of Broadway musicals, including the Tony Award-winning New York Shakespeare Festival production of The Mystery of Edwin Drood and the original cast of Andrew Lloyd Webber's The Phantom of the Opera.
 In 2002, following a 20-year stage career, Katie attended Emerson College in Boston, earning a B.A. in Visual and Media Arts (summa cum laude).
 Post-graduation, she has stayed connected to her dance roots by teaching ballet – formerly for the Harvard University Dance Program (for sixteen years) and the Boston Ballet School, and more recently for Wellesley College, where she has instructed students since 2005.
 Katie spent her early childhood growing up in Saudi Arabia and there, through her parents, was introduced to and fell in love with the ancient mysteries.
 She met her husband, Dr. Schoch, while attending a conference on the topic in 2007.
 In January 2010 (with the help of friends and dignitaries), they were married on Easter Island.
 Inspired by her husband’s research from the moment she learned of it, she is enormously proud to now contribute to it.
 In addition to her contributions to Forgotten Civilization, Katie has worked with her husband and illustrator Lisa M. Perkins to create a children's book series focusing on the ancient mysteries.
-Book one of this series, Adriana’s Ancient Mysteries: The Great Sphinx, has been published in both German (in 2021) and Italian (in 2022) language editions.
-She is currently seeking an English-language publisher for the book(s).
-For more on Katie's work, please see either the Publications page of this website, her page, or her more detailed professional bio posted on the Wellesley College website.
+Book one of this series, Adriana and the Ancient Mysteries: The Great Sphinx, was initially published in German (in 2021) and then subsequently in Italian (in 2022).
+In June of 2024 the book was released in English.
+Please see the Publications page of this website for more on this children's book, or visit her page of this website for more on Katie.
+A bio with some of Katie's more notable work in theatre is posted on the Wellesley College website.

 A montage of images from the 2nd (revised and expanded) edition (2021) of Forgotten Civilization: New Discoveries on the Solar-Induced Dark Age